apatewp/codebase/README.md

 [![Staging](https://github.com/neonlaw/interface/workflows/staging/badge.svg)](https://github.com/NeonLaw/interface/actions?query=workflow%3Astaging)
 [![Production](https://github.com/neonlaw/interface/workflows/production/badge.svg)](https://github.com/NeonLaw/interface/actions?query=workflow%3Aproduction)

-This is a monorepo containing these folders:
+This is repo contains:

-- A Yarn Workspace, declared at `package.json` and with packages at `./packages`, which contains our `interface` and `server` package.
+- An interface written in Gatsby.JS at `./packages/interface`
+- A server written with a Postgraphile GraphQL API and Graphile Workers at `./packages/server`
-- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing on GCP.
+- A collection of Terraform modules located in the `./infrastructure` folder, for building out our Cloud Computing on Kubernetes.
 - A collection of `Dockerfile`s and entrypoint scripts modules located in the `./docker` folder, for building containers which run on GCP.